ImageMagick/Usage-Markdown/resize/index.md

 When enlarging an image, the pixels in the image are replicated to form a large rectangular blocks of color.
 Which is great for showing a clean unblurred magnification of an image.

-For example here is a magnified view of one of the built-in tile patterns...
+For example, here is a magnified view of one of the built-in tile patterns...

 ~~~
 convert -size 8x8 pattern:CrossHatch30 -scale 1000% scale_crosshatch.gif